mrfaiz/eventual-consistency-and-vector-clocks/README.md

-# Vector Clock and Eventtual Consistency
+# Vector Clock and Eventual Consistency